centrifuge/documentation/docs/cent-node/overview/protocol-architecture.md

 ## Centrifuge Protocol

-The components of the Centrifuge protocol are a collection of Ethereum smart contracts and a peer to peer (P2P) network implemented on libp2p.
-Ethereum smart contracts are used for (i) maintaining identities in a similar format to the ERC725 standard, (ii) anchoring state commitments and (iii) minting NFTs from off chain Centrifuge documents.
+The components of the Centrifuge protocol are a collection of Ethereum smart contracts, Substrate Pallets and a peer to peer (P2P) network implemented on libp2p.
+Ethereum smart contracts are used for (i) maintaining identities in a similar format to the ERC725 standard and (ii) minting NFTs from off chain Centrifuge documents.
+Substrate Pallets are used for anchoring state commitments.
 The peer to peer network is used for private, off-chain transactions and business document exchange.

 For detailed information of the Centrifuge Protocol, its first implementation and limitations, read the [Centrifuge Protocol Yellowpaper](https://github.com/centrifuge/protocol/releases)